 Former coach: Brian Shoop (retired)

 What to know: Shoop retired in May after 31 years as a head coach, the last 14 coming at UAB.
 He won 1,061 games in his career and led Birmingham Southern to the 2001 NAIA national championship.
-Roth, who spent the last 14 years at UAB as an assistant under Shoop, was named interim head coach for the 2021 season.
+Dunn moves across town from Samford, where he won more than 500 games and led the Bulldogs to the NCAA Tournament three times in 17 years.

 New coach: TBD